bmeurant/technical-docs/software-architecture/system-design-patterns/data-management-patterns.md

 1.  **[Index Table pattern - Azure Architecture Center | Microsoft Learn](https://learn.microsoft.com/en-us/azure/architecture/patterns/index-table)**
     The official documentation explaining how to use an index table to support efficient queries in data stores with limited native indexing.

+---

+### Denormalization

+Denormalization is a strategy used to improve read performance by intentionally adding redundant copies of data to the database.

+### Problem
+In a normalized database (especially [[rdbms|RDBMS]]), data is split across many tables to avoid redundancy.
+Retrieving a complete view of an entity (e.g., an Order with Customer details and Product names) requires joining multiple tables.
+These **JOIN operations** are computationally expensive and can become a bottleneck at scale.

+### Solution
+Store redundant data directly in the table where it is queried.
+For example, store `customer_name` inside the `orders` table.

+*   **Benefit**: Reads become simple `SELECT` statements on a single table, avoiding expensive joins.
+*   **Trade-off**:
+    *   **Write Complexity**: Updating a customer's name now requires updating the `customers` table AND every row in the `orders` table where that customer appears.
+    *   **Data Consistency**: Risk of data becoming out of sync if the update fails in one place.
+    *   **Storage**: Increases storage usage.

+This pattern is the default in many **[[nosql|NoSQL]]** document stores (like MongoDB), where data is often embedded in a single document rather than referenced.